6-GHz Band Operations

 Step 3

 In the 6 GHz Transition Minimum Client Count field, enter a value to set the minimum number of clients for client steering.
 The default value is three clients.
-The value range is between 0 and 200 clients.
+The range is from 0 to 200 clients.

 Step 4

 In the 6 GHz Transition Minimum Window Size field, enter a value to set the minimum window size of client steering.
-The default value is three clients.
-The value range is between 0 and 200 clients.
+The default value is three.
+The range is from 0 to 200.

 Step 5

 In the 6 GHz Transition Maximum Utilization Difference field, enter a value to set the maximum utilization difference for steering.
-The value range is between 0 percent to 100 percent.
+The range is from 0 to 100 percent.
 The default value is 20.

 Step 6